lemniscat-devops/doc/doc/docs/index.md

 The DevOps approach is a software development methodology that emphasizes collaboration between development and operations teams, as well as the automation of processes.
 The infinity symbol has become the emblem of DevOps, symbolizing the continuous cycle of planning, development, testing, deployment, and monitoring of software.

-The Lemniscate, with its shape reminiscent of the infinity symbol, along with the play on words with "Lemni's cat," creatively illustrate the notion of continuity and infinite cycles, in perfect harmony with DevOps principles.
+The Lemniscate, with its shape reminiscent of the infinity symbol, along with the play on words with "Lemni's cat," creatively illustrates the notion of continuity and infinite cycles, in perfect harmony with DevOps principles.

 By associating the Lemniscate, Lemni's cat, and the infinity symbol with the DevOps approach, we get an intriguing illustration of the convergence between mathematics, fiction, and software development practices.
 This intelligent play on words highlights the cyclical and continuous nature of the development process, underscoring the ingenuity of the connection between these different concepts.